-Cost of product sales decreased by \$26,000 to \$165,000 for the three months ended March 31, 2007, from \$191,000 for the comparable three-month period in 2006.
-The decrease primarily reflects a lower volume of Inversine sales.
+Cost of product sales was \$205,000 for the three months ended June 30, 2007, as compared to a credit balance of \$22,000 for the comparable three-month period in 2006.
+The increase of \$227,000 in cost of product sales for the 2007 period primarily reflects the denial of our request for a waiver of FDA establishment fees for Inversine.

 The FDA assesses product and establishment fees for marketed products each year for the twelve-month period beginning October 1.
 Payment is required in advance, but companies can request a waiver after making payment.
 In assessing waiver requests, the FDA considers whether the company is pursuing innovative drug products or technology and whether the fees would present a significant barrier to the company's ability to develop, manufacture or market innovative drug products or technology.
-We have historically requested and received a waiver of the FDA fees with respect to Inversine.
+Prior to 2007, we had historically requested and received a waiver of the FDA fees with respect to Inversine.

 The waiver of FDA fees that we have historically received with respect to Inversine has in the past resulted in lower cost of product sales.
 In March 2007, we received notice that the FDA, citing our increased revenue and cash assets, had denied our request for a waiver of the \$206,000 in product and establishment fees that were assessed by the FDA and paid by us in 2006.
-As a result, we expect that our cost of product sales for Inversine for future periods will increase.
+In contrast, our request for a waiver of the product and establishment fees that were assessed by the FDA and paid by us in 2005 was granted by the FDA with respect to the establishment fees and denied with respect to the product fees.
+We do not expect that the FDA will grant a waiver of the product and establishment fees with respect to Inversine in future periods.